Header Image

 Honoring the Legacy of Men Before Us

-All of it—the faith, the grit, the conviction—traces back to the men I admired growing up.
+Everything I stand for today traces back to the men I watched growing up.
 They were models of what manhood could and should be.
 Their lives form the foundation for everything I try to teach and live today.
-What follows is not a complete list, but a glimpse of who these men were, what they valued, and what still defines a true man of faith.
+What follows is not a complete list, but a glimpse of who these men were, what they valued, and what still defines real men today.

 The Protectors

-Our ancestors didn’t have to be told to protect their families—it was as natural as breathing.
-Bravery wasn’t an exception; it was the expectation.
+Men used to understand their role.
+Protecting the home wasn’t optional.
+It was instinct.
 Skills for safeguarding home, land, and loved ones were passed down from father to son, generation after generation.

-Today, those instincts have dulled.
-Most men rely on local or federal systems for protection rather than their own readiness.
-On paper, the world looks safer.
-But one glance at the news says otherwise.
-The threats we face now are just more polished—digital, psychological, and global.
+Today, many rely on systems instead of skill.
+The world may seem safer, but one glance at the news says otherwise.
+The threats we face now are just more polished, digital, psychologically advanced, and global in scope.

 The Providers